alephium/docs/docs/FAQ.md

 Alephium is still very early stage and the infrastructure (including a bridge) and documentation to ease the development of dApps is being worked on.
 There is a Voting dApp example and proof of concepts for NFT platforms, DEX, and a name service are being worked on.

-If you want to build a dApp, head here: https://wiki.alephium.org/dapps/Quick-Start (WIP)!
+If you want to build a dApp, head here: [https://docs.alephium.org/dapps/getting-started](https://docs.alephium.org/dapps/getting-started)(WIP)!

 ## Development